pypa/packaging.python.org/source/guides/tool-recommendations.rst

   through plugins.

 - :ref:`setuptools` (which used to be the only build backend).
-It can be configured programmatically through the :file:`setup.py` file (but for basic metadata, :file:`pyproject.toml` is preferred).
+It can be configured using modern standards like `pyproject.toml`, but can also be extended and supports customisation via `setup.py`. programmatically through the :file:`setup.py` file (but for basic metadata, :file:`pyproject.toml` is preferred).